AlanKevinGZ/AlanKevinGZ/README.md

 ### Hi there 👋

 # 💫 About Me:
 I'm a Front-end web developer with experience in Angular, JavaScript, HTML and CSS.
 I also have basic knowledge in Spring Boot Java.
 I'm passionate about learning new technologies and staying up to date with the latest trends in the world of web development.<br><br>I am always open to new challenges and I love taking on projects that allow me to grow professionally.
 I enjoy exploring new tools and techniques to improve my skills.
 In addition to my love for programming, I'm fascinated by cats, they are adorable<br><br>I'm committed to helping others in the world of programming.
-I am always willing to share my knowledge and help those who need guidance or support.
+I'm always willing to share my knowledge and help those who need guidance or support.

 ## 🌐 Socials: